nikmomo/Riichi-Display/README.md

 ## 🛑 Known Issues
 - Winform has bad performance on animation.
 - Adding shortcut feature might requires administrator permission.
+- Does not use multi-threading to run the program, there might caused some delays when launching.

 ## 📚 Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## 🔒 License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE.md) file for details.

 ## 📞 Contact
 For more information, questions, or feedback, please reach out to Shin Z (nikmomo) or post a issue in this repository.